 Modern light rail is the updated version of streetcar technology, re-designed with low floors to meet contemporary needs for accessibility by seniors, parents with strollers, and persons in wheelchairs, while permitting reduced boarding times and higher capacity.
 Its longer vehicles allow greater driver productivity than buses, cutting operating costs.

-Located at-grade, its easy boarding and inexpensive station platforms will allow frequent access points at every major avenue along 42nd Street, making it an ideal distributor for the subways and north/south buses.
-Light rail will be able to serve the ferries, something that the subways cannot do – lending credence to the City’s interest in a citywide ferry network – and can serve massive new developments planned along the East and Hudson Rivers, as well as important tourist generators on the waterfronts, such as the UN Headquarters and the Javits Convention Center.
+Located at-grade, light rail’s easy boarding and inexpensive station platforms will allow frequent access points at every major avenue along 42nd Street, making it an ideal distributor for the subways and north/south buses.
+Light rail will also be able to serve the ferries, something that the subways cannot do—lending credence to the City’s interest in a citywide ferry network—and can serve massive new developments planned along the Hudson and East Rivers, as well as important tourist generators on the waterfronts, such as the UN Headquarters and Javits Convention Center.

 Trams in France View some 20 existing light rail lines in France, and click on the title pages for Strasbourg, Nice and Bordeaux to open up their photo galleries — these show how an LRT line on 42nd Street line might look.
 North American Light Rail Information and News Site